yingDaWang-UNSW/LBPM-slim/README.md

 A Slim Version of OPM-LBPM <https://github.com/OPM/LBPM>

-For full preproseccing and post processing capability, see the full version
+For full preprocessing and post processing capability, see the full version

 ========